 Lights, camera, action

-Discover behind-the-scenes stories from the new film and details from the original Mary Poppins books and film on the new Brit Movies Mary Poppins tour, launching in 2019, which will take you through the streets of London and the locations used in Mary Poppins Returns.
+Discover behind-the-scenes stories from the new film and details from the original Mary Poppins books and film on the new Brit Movies Mary Poppins tour which will take you through the streets of London and the locations used in Mary Poppins Returns.

 The two-hour walking tour, which is family friendly, will take in famous landmarks that you’ll recognise from the original movie and that have appeared in the sequel’s trailer, such as St Paul’s Cathedral, one of the most impressive examples of cathedral architecture in the country.

 Another filming location was by Buckingham Palace – its state rooms are open to visitors for ten weeks each summer – as was outside the Bank of England.
 While this isn’t open to tours, you can visit the Bank of England Museum.

 Stop by the house where it all began

 We wouldn’t have the films if it wasn’t for the original books created by Australian-born author P.L.
 Travers who spent most of her life in England, which was where she created her unforgettable character.

 She wrote a series of eight books on the magical nanny at 50 Smith Street in Chelsea, which earlier this year was commemorated with an English Heritage Blue Plaque.

 P.L.
 Travers lived here for 17 years and the house is said to have inspired the look of the Banks’ family home in the original movie.

 Enjoy a spoonful of sugar